autokitteh/samples/purrr/README.md

 - Notification fatigue due to updates that don't concern you
 - Qestions like "Who's turn is it?" or "What should I do now?"

-All that - and more - is implemented in autokitteh with about 500 lines of code!
-(Not including comments, whitespaces, and multi-line wrapping for readability)
+All that - and more - is implemented in autokitteh with about ~500 lines of actual code!

+## Slack Usage

+Slack private channels are created and archived automatically for each PR.

+PR participants are added automatically to these channels.
+GitHub-to-Slack user matching is based on email addresses and case-insensitive full names.

+Other default channels (configurable in the `autokitteh.yaml` manifest file):

+- `#purrr-log`
+- `#purrr-debug`

+Available Slack slash commands:

+- `/ak purrr help`
+- `/ak purrr opt-in`
+- `/ak purrr opt-out`
+- `/ak purrr list`
+- `/ak purrr status <PR>`

 ## Cache Considerations